 Following Perkins' success in creating a functioning fridge, other inventors moved the device rapidly toward commercialization.
 As for Perkins, he retired soon after inventing the refrigerator and died in 1849, never witnessing the tremendous impact his invention had on modern life [source: Heritage Group].

-Keep reading for more inventive links on the next page.
+Keep reading for more inventive links below.